Selling Your Home at Auction

 - SEARCH.
 There are more choices than you think and like any industry, there is a wide gap between the average and the exceptional.
 Real estate is too big an investment to risk with a company that doesn’t have the chops.
 Check their recent and current auction listings.
 A full calendar of real estate sales is a sign of success.
 Read their testimonials and reviews.
 Ask for professional credentials of everyone who will work on your project.
 (There should be a full-time staff with individual areas of expertise.)
 Of course, be sure they are licensed Realtors® and are active members of local and national real estate boards as well as the National Auctioneers Association.

 - SELECT.
 When do you want your home sold?
 Choose the date that coordinates with your move or meets your financial objectives.
 The auction company will build your project plan around your schedule and make everything happen when you want it to.
 Remember that a successful auction needs adequate marketing time to engage all prospective bidders.
-Typical advertising campaigns run four weeks.
+Typical advertising campaigns run only 30-days.

 - SIT BACK.
 The terms of your sale straightforward and are completely set in advance.
 Don’t worry about negotiating, pushing paper, doing ongoing work on the house, or jumping through hoops by would-be buyers.
 As the broad customized marketing campaign unfolds and buyers begin surfacing, your auction company handles all the details all the way through to the auction.

 - SELL.
-One person will pay more than anyone else for you home and when the gavel falls that’s your buyer!
+One person will pay more than anyone else for your home, and when the gavel falls that’s your buyer!
 What’s more, that buyer will be buying it in “as is” condition AND will be paying all the commissions!
 (Note: Be sure your auction company encourages and can facilitate pre-auction offers in case your best buyer decides to move especially fast.)